neutrinoceros/vac2fost/README.rst

 It is also assumed that you have ``mcfost (>=3.0)`` properly install

-The recommended method relies on the package management system ``conda``.
+The recommended method relies on the package management system and environment management system ``conda``.

 The following assumes ``currrent working directory == vac2fost-project``.